pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 There are a ton of moving pieces in our ecosystems today.
 It is difficult to know everything about the cloud resources we use.
 Pulumi CrossGuard ensure you do not fall into the trap of insecure or unreasonable defaults.

-## Demo
+## CrossGuard in Action

-In the following demo, we will use our `aws-typescript` policy pack template to prohibit creating an AWS S3 bucket that is public readable.
+With an understanding of what CrossGuard enables, let's look at what that means in practice.
+The following is a policy pack definition that prohibits creating an AWS S3 bucket that is public readable.
 Our Policy Pack is pretty straightforward.
 It uses a `validateTypedResource` helper function to filter for the resource type we care about and reports a violation if present.

 ```typescript
 new PolicyPack("aws-typescript", {